How Do HVAC Techs Keep Homes Cool Over Summer Months?

 - HVAC installers will tell you that any thermostat should also be put in an area of the home where it is not in direct sunlight.

-- An HVAC Installer will be able to tell you if it is worth fixing you old HVAC unit, or if it is basically inefficient, and they would recommend you replacing it.
+- An HVAC Installer will be able to tell you if it is worth fixing you old HVAC unit, or if it is basically inefficient.
+They would recommend you replacing it.
 The energy costs of running an old, outdated system could be very large as it would have to work twice as hard.

 - If you are replacing your unit or buying your first unit, make sure it is an energy-efficient model.